kaustubh03/code-scout/README.md

 # CodeScout
-CodeScout is a powerful Visual Studio Code (VSCode) extension that harnesses the capabilities of a locally hosted language model, Gemma:2b, running on Ollama.
+CodeScout is an powerful experimental Visual Studio Code (VSCode) extension that harnesses the capabilities of a locally hosted language model, Gemma:2b, running on Ollama.
 This extension provides real-time code analysis and suggestions, enabling developers to write more efficient and maintainable code without compromising data privacy or security.
 Features

 Real-time Code Analysis: CodeScout analyzes your code on-the-fly as you type, providing insights and suggestions for improvements.